gallexi/galantlex.github.io/_posts/2017-08-22-shipping-to-prod.md

 Thank you so, so much to everyone who was a part of this journey this summer, especially to my teammates Saundra, Michelle, and Bryan, and everyone else who taught me, either actively one-on-one or more distantly by example.
 I sincerely cannot find the words to express how grateful I am to have had this experience.
 Thank you.

-Oh, and stay tuned for a full blog feature on the Most Important Topic: the many fabulous dogs of GitHub HQ!

 ✨